SNAP Outreach, Promotion and Partnerships

 Once your market has created a new EBT and/or debit/credit program, its success will depend on letting shoppers know about it.
 Making the services as visible as possible and in as many ways as possible is crucial.
 People are creatures of habit and may not see a new banner or a new sign.
 It may take multiple signs, banners, A‐boards, flyers and Facebook posts before they notice.
 As such, think of as many different ways to educate all your shoppers about its availability and how it works.
-Specifically for EBT, there are three main groups to target with your outreach: 1) community partners, 2) shoppers, and 3) vendors.

 It is critical to let people know they can use their EBT cards (and debit/credit, if appropriate) at your market.
 This means making information as visible as possible with clear, attractive signage at your information booth, vendor booths, and other promotional materials.
 It helps if your signage is visually similar to the materials for your community partners.

 Vendors can play an important role promoting these services by strategically letting shoppers know all the ways they can buy products at the market.
 The direct benefit to the farmers is increased sales!
 When a shopper brings in FMNP checks, the vendor could ask whether they know the market accepts credit cards or EBT cards and then refer the person to the market information booth for help.
 If a shopper says they’ve run out of cash and can’t buy more, a vendor could use this as a “teaching moment” ask if they know that the market accepts credit cards.